ApplicationsOfLanguageModels/course-website-S2025/Lectures/week-9.md

 - AI can streamline hospital management, improve diagnostics, and enhance patient outcomes.
 - Challenges such as bias, privacy, and accountability must be carefully managed.

+### Project Discussions
+The course TAs addressed challenges faced by the course students for their respective group projects, providing them with great insights, facilitating comprehensive discussions in class.

 ## Resources

 1. **Slides by Vasudeva Varma**